– Cambridge Analytica and Trumps Fake News Factory

 When it comes to our Swedish political parties they do not have the knowledge internally to apply a communication model like this for the next election.
 The majority will probably continue with the usual posts on their Facebook page.

 Rikard Lindholm continues to point out that Facebook’s strengths are not anything negative, on the contrary.
-It is about relevance.
+The key is relevance.
 It does not matter what you think about the technology because it is here to stay and for example legislating it away is not even possible.

-Rikard Lindholm, the founder of Semantiko, compares it to a soccer game:
+Rikard Lindholm compares it to a soccer game: